moves-rwth/stormpy/doc/source/doc/reward_models.rst

 Reward Models
 **************

-In :doc:`getting_started`, we mainly looked at probabilities in the Markov models and properties that refer to these probabilities.
+In :doc:`../getting_started`, we mainly looked at probabilities in the Markov models and properties that refer to these probabilities.
 In this section, we discuss reward models.

 Exploring reward models